Colorado River Timeline

 Colorado River Storage Project Act

-Colorado River Storage Project Act authorizes the construction of Glen Canyon, Flaming Gorge, Navajo and Curcanti dams.
+Colorado River Storage Project Act authorized the construction of Glen Canyon, Flaming Gorge, Navajo and Curcanti dams.
 The Act also authorized the construction of several other projects throughout the Upper Colorado River Basin, including the Central Utah Project and Emery County Project.

 • 1963

 Arizona v.
-California Supreme Court Decision
+California Supreme Court decision

 • Sept.
 13, 1963